jeremyrayjewell/cyber_journal/writeups/tryhackme/advent-of-cyber-2025/day10.md

 ---

-##Note on Task Completion
+##Note on Task Completion (Updated)

-*Due to a TryHackMe backend issue specific to this day’s Azure Sentinel environment, the Log Analytics workspace failed to provision correctly.
-No ingestion tables (e.g., Syslog_CL, Heartbeat, or Process_CL) were created, the query editor did not load, and the lab ultimately returned a 500 error when attempting to rejoin.
-Because the expected data sources were never deployed, the remaining steps of the challenge could not be completed.
-A support ticket has been submitted for environment reprovisioning.*
+At the time of initial attempt, this challenge relied on a live Azure Sentinel environment that failed to provision correctly due to a TryHackMe backend issue.
+Required Log Analytics tables were not created, the query interface did not load, and the lab session ultimately returned server errors, preventing completion of the investigation steps.

+Subsequently, TryHackMe updated Day 10 by removing the live lab dependency and restructuring the challenge into a guided Sentinel investigation using static data and recorded walkthroughs.
+After this update, I revisited the room, completed all remaining tasks under the revised format, and successfully finished the challenge.

 ---